Hans G. Schreck

 Venture Round in 1997

-VPIsystems, formerly known as VPI Virtual Photonics, develops and markets network planning software and services for the telecommunications industry, both in the United States and internationally.
-The company offers products such as Photonic Design Automation, which models and optimizes photonic components, and OnePlan, an integrated system that assists communications service providers, systems integrators, and manufacturers in transitioning to IP-based networks.
-VPIsystems aims to enhance the efficiency of network planning and engineering processes through predictive network analytics, enabling clients to optimize network integration and improve overall network reliability.
-The company serves a diverse clientele, including wireline and wireless carriers, broadband providers, and equipment manufacturers.
-Founded in 1997, VPIsystems is headquartered in Holmdel, New Jersey, with additional offices in Europe, Asia, and Australia, and maintains strategic alliances with notable firms such as Accenture and HP.
+VPIsystems, originally established as VPI Virtual Photonics in 1997, specializes in developing and marketing network planning software and services tailored for the telecommunications industry, both in the United States and globally.
+The company's offerings include Photonic Design Automation, which aids in the modeling and optimization of photonic components and subsystems, and OnePlan, an integrated system that facilitates the design and implementation of transitions to IP-based networks for communications service providers, systems integrators, and manufacturers.
+VPIsystems aims to enhance the efficiency of network planning and engineering processes through predictive network analytics and comprehensive data integration, thereby improving network reliability and supporting informed technology decisions.
+The company maintains strategic partnerships with prominent firms such as Accenture and HP and is headquartered in Holmdel, New Jersey, with additional offices across Europe, Asia, and Australia.
+In July 2001, the company rebranded itself as VPIsystems, Inc.

 Develogen AG